IBMStreams/streamsx.health/docker/README.md

 ```bash
 ./jupyterStart.sh
 ```
-Open the Jupyter notebook using: [http://localhost:8888](http://localhost:8888)
+Open the Jupyter notebook using: [http://localhost:8888](http://localhost:8888), which will bring you to a directory of notebooks.
+The ROADMAP notebook describes the notebooks and the order that they should be processed.

 ### Overview of next steps